aschuler84/MANAi/README.md

 to verify that obtaining energy measurements is available on your system.

 #### Maven
-MANAi uses apache maven for communication between an application under test and the Intellij plugin.
-In order to properly execute MANAi test run, ensure apache maven is installed on your system and properly configured.
-MANAi processes the `M2_HOME` environment variable, so ensure it is properly set pointing to a valid maven installation directory.
-The plugin was tested with apache maven 3.8.4.
+MANAi uses _Apache Maven_ for communication between an application under test and the _Intellij_ plugin.
+In order to properly execute a MANAi test run, ensure _Apache Maven_ is installed on your system and properly configured.
+MANAi processes the `M2_HOME` environment variable, so ensure it is set and pointing to a valid maven installation directory.
+The plugin was tested with _Apache Maven 3.8.4_.

 ### Installation
 MANAi can either be installed and used from one of the published pre-packaged binaries,